 1. Per-user pricing

-£25/month looks reasonable.
-Then you read the small print: per user.
+£25/month looks reasonable until you read the small print: per user.

-Five stylists, a receptionist, yourself.
-Seven users.
-That's £175/month now.
-Hire someone?
-Add £25.
-Give your Saturday cover access?
-Another £25.
-Suddenly that cheap software costs more than your phone bill, electric, and internet combined.
+Five stylists, a receptionist, and yourself makes seven users at £175/month.
+Hire someone and that's another £25, give your Saturday cover access and it's another £25 on top.
+Before long that cheap software costs more than your phone bill, electric, and internet combined.

 The maths: Eight staff at £30/user = £2,880/year.
 Just for software.